Hurricane forces Obama to balance governing, campaigning

 President George W. Bush suffered serious political damage from his administration's inept handling of Katrina, which devastated New Orleans early in his second term.
 He was also widely criticized for being out-of-touch personally and slow to respond to the crisis.

-With that in mind, Obama's White House has made it a practice of trying to get ahead of events while putting the president front and centre.
+With that in mind, Obama's White House has made it a practice of trying to get ahead of events while putting the president front and center.

 This time, however, the country faces a major natural disaster on the cusp of a presidential election, when the incumbent has recently been struggling to curb his opponent's newfound momentum.